I spent the last two weeks researching and making endless cassette loop tapes and this is what I learned.

 • Martin Defatte says:

 Hey all!
 Marty here.
 I’ve been meaning to update this post with some additional information regarding the actual splicing of tape.
 Rather than relying on a low-tech Post-It note, you may want to try picking up a splicer block.
-I found this one on eBay from the UK, and it’s made splicing tape way more accurate and efficient.
+I found a Cassette Tape Splicer Block on eBay, and it’s made splicing tape way more accurate and efficient.
 You’ll also need some splicing tape.

 • Luke says: